ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 The medication is given as a daily pill.
 The typical daily dose of vandetanib is 300 mg.
 Common side effects include diarrhea and colon inflammation, skin rash, nausea, high blood pressure, headache, fatigue, loss of appetite, and stomach pain.
 Additionally, more serious side effects such as respiratory and heart problems can occur.
 Blood tests, including measurement of serum potassium, calcium, magnesium, and TSH levels (see Diagnosis), may be done regularly to monitor the body’s reaction to this medication.

 In 2012, the FDA approved another tyrosine kinase inhibitor for metastatic MTC called cabozantinib (Cometriq, Cabometyx, XL184).
+The approval was expanded in 2021 to treat locally advanced or metastatic differentiated thyroid cancer.
 The recommended dose is 140 mg, taken in pill form once daily.
 Side effects may include constipation, stomach pain, high blood pressure, hair color changes, fatigue, nausea, and swelling, in addition to serious colon problems.

 In 2020, the FDA approved pralsetinib and selpercatinib for people with advanced or metastatic RET-mutant MTC.
 These are the same targeted therapy drugs described above, including possible side effects, since they are also approved for papillary and follicular thyroid cancers.